 Exodus 12:35 (NKJV) “Now the children of Israel had done according to the word of Moses, and they had asked from the Egyptians articles of silver, articles of gold, and clothing.”

 In response to God’s word they kept the Passover, avoiding death.
-In response to God’s word they asked from the Egyptians, articles of silver, articles of gold, articles of clothing and in that sense they plundered the Egyptians and would have what would be necessary to build the Tabernacle.
+In response to God’s word they asked from the Egyptians, articles of silver, articles of gold, articles of clothing and in that sense they plundered the Egyptians and would have all that would be necessary to build the Tabernacle.

-If only we would simply obey God’s Word like this and “do” according to the Word!
+If only we would simply obey God like this and “do” according to the Word!
 This is true worship (Exodus 12:27-28).